getslash/slash/doc/index.rst

      .. raw:: html

-      <h1>Welcome to Shakedown</h1>
+      <h1>Welcome to Slash</h1>

-     Shakedown is a testing framework written in Python.
-Unlike many other testing frameworks out there, Shakedown focuses on building in-house testing solutions for large projects.
+     Slash is a testing framework written in Python.
+Unlike many other testing frameworks out there, Slash focuses on building in-house testing solutions for large projects.

-     Shakedown provides several key features:
+     Slash provides several key features:

      * A solid execution model based on fixtures, test factories and tests.
 This provides you with the flexibility you need to express your testing logic.
      * A rich configuration mechanism, helping you setting up your environment parameters and their various flavours.